Why this common dog behavior could be your pet’s health alert

 This position allows them to cool off by exposing their bellies to the cooler ground, which helps them feel more comfortable in warmer conditions.

-On a hot day, I often find Nutmeg stretched out on the tile in the basement bathroom floor, the coolest spot in the house.
+On a hot day, I often find Nutmeg stretched out on the tile floor of the basement bathroom, the coolest spot in the house.

 It’s believed that this behavior may have evolutionary roots in helping dogs regulate their body temperature and find relief from heat, which makes sense since this position allows your dog to put its abdomen on cool surfaces.